aptech/docs/docs/kerneldensity.rst

             * - c0.plotFunctionPtr
               - Scalar, a pointer to a user-defined function used to specify format modifications to the default plot format.

+            * - c0.plotOff
+              - Scalar, an indicator to turn plotting off.
+Set to 1 to turn off plotting.
+Default = 0.

     :type c0: Structure